domRiddle/ASF/Compilation.md

 You can also generate OS-specific package if you have a specific need.
 In general you shouldn't do that if you have .NET Core SDK already installed, since you've just compiled `generic` flavour, but in case you want to:

 ```
-dotnet publish -c "Release" -r "TARGET_RUNTIME" -o "out2"
+dotnet publish -c "Release" -r "linux-x64" -o "out2"
 ```

-Of course, replace `TARGET_RUNTIME` with OS-architecture you want to target, such as `win-x64`.
+Of course, replace `linux-x64` with OS-architecture you want to target, such as `win-x64`.
 This build will also have updates disabled.

 ---